jymorris/MADS-CFPB/README.md

   - 3.TEST These notebooks include the final testing of various models.

 4. [10-Fold CV For Tuned Models](./10-Fold%20CV%20For%20Tuned%20Models.ipynb) - Evaluation of final models using a 10-Fold Cross Validation.
+The best model turned out to be the Multinomial Naive Bayes classifier.

 5. [NAIVE BAYES Feature Importance Analysis](./NAIVE%20BAYES%20Feature%20Importance%20Analysis.ipynb) - A deeper analysis of the most important features for the Naive Bayes classifier.